sandeep-gohighlevel/chartmogul-mcp-server/README.md

 5. Run `source .venv/bin/activate` to activate the created virtual environment.

-6. Run `mcp dev main.py` to start the MCP server.
+6. Run `mcp dev main.py:cm_mcp` to start the development MCP server.
+This command will need Node.js and npm installation.

+7. Inspect and connect to the MCP server at http://127.0.0.1:6274